WordPress/wpcs-docs/wordpress-coding-standards/php.md

 <h3>Only one object structure (class/interface/trait) should be declared per file<h3>

-For instance, if we have a file called `class-example-class.php` it can only contain one class in that file
+For instance, if we have a file called `class-example-class.php` it can only contain one class in that file.

 ```php
 // Incorrect: file class-example-class.php